blueice349/hudl/README.md

         }
     ```

-5. I have included mocha, but if for some reason mocha fails to load you can install mocha.
+4. Install NPM packages.
     ```sh
+    npm install
+    ``
+    ```sh
     npm install --save-dev mocha
+    ````
+    ```sh
+    npm install --save selenium-webdriver chromedriver geckodriver
     ```

-6. Install selenium-webdriver chromdriver if you want to use firefox you will also have to install this and call firefox in the test. for this test we will be using chrome.
+5. Install selenium-webdriver chromdriver if you want to use firefox you will also have to install this and call firefox in the test. for this test we will be using chrome.
     ```sh
     npm install --save selenium-webdriver chromedriver geckodriver
     ```

-7. Add the following to your bash.
+6. Add the following to your bash.
     ```sh
     #hudl login email address and password
     export HUDL_CORRECT_EMAIL="yourEmail"